slobo/zavolaj/README.markdown

 the way the big bad native world works.
 Scared?
 Here, have a hug.
 Good luck! :-)

 ## Structs
-Zavolaj also has some basic support for structs.
-It is constrained to only working with machine-size integers, doubles and strings at the moment; structs containing sized numeric types, pointers, arrays and pointers to other structs are in development.

 Thanks to representation polymorphism, it's possible to declare a normal looking Perl 6 class that, under the hood, stores its attributes in the same way a C compiler would lay them out in a similar struct definition.
 All it takes is a